 With bovine TB in the upper portion of the lower peninsula of Michigan for the past 20 years, why have BOAH and DNR not tested animals sooner?

 BOAH and DNR have been very concerned about the potential for the spread of TB into the state of Indiana.
 That is why the two agencies have an ongoing public education effort to raise awareness of what TB looks like in deer.
 Information has consistently appeared in the Indiana Hunter and Trapper Guide, including guidance for hunters to call for reporting and requesting assistance.
 Most meat processing facilities, meat inspection staff members and taxidermists have been provided with color photo reference cards to help identify signs of TB, should they handle potentially infected carcasses.
 This passive surveillance system results in numerous hunter calls to BOAH each year and sampling of any suspect animals.
-To date, none have tested positive for TB.
 Hunters statewide are encouraged to contact BOAH to report any unusual appearance of their harvested animals.

 Indiana has had TB testing requirements for several years for all live cervids imported into the state or moved within the state.
-Likewise, most breeding cattle imported into Indiana require a negative TB test prior to entry.
+Breeding cattle imported into Indiana from high-risk areas require a negative TB test prior to entry.
+Dairy heifers 6 months of age and older and all dairy cows require a negative TB test prior to entry.